louischatriot/nedb/README.md

 ## Performance
 ### Speed
-Performance is pretty good on the kind of datasets it is designed for (10,000 documents or less).
+It is pretty fast on the kind of datasets it was designed for (10,000 documents or less).
 On my machine (3 years old, no SSD), with a collection with 10,000 documents:
 * An insert takes 0.1ms
 * A read takes 5.7ms
 * An update takes 62ms
 * A deletion takes 61ms
 Read, update and deletion times are pretty much non impacted by the number of concerned documents.
 Inserts, updates and deletions are non-blocking.
 Read will be soon, too (but they are so fast it is not so important anyway).

-Memory
+### Memory footprint
+For now, a copy of the whole database is kept in memory.
+For the kind of datasets expected this should be too much (max 20MB) but I am planning on stopping using that method to free RAM and make it completely asynchronous.

 ## API
+It's a subset of MongoDB's API.

 ## License